-If a donor pays the gift tax during the donor's life, the amount paid will not be part of the donor's assets when the donor dies; and so the gift tax will not be subject to apportionment among the persons interested in the donor's gross estate.
+If a donor pays a gift tax during the donor's life, the amount paid will not be part of the donor's assets when the donor dies; and so the gift tax will not be subject to apportionment among the persons interested in the donor's gross estate.
 Typically, the inter vivos payment of the gift tax will result in a smaller probate estate and therefore a smaller residuary devise than otherwise would have been the case.
 This consequence is consistent with the donor's typical wish that the gifts made during life pass to the donee free of any transfer tax.
 If all or part of a gift tax was not paid at the time of the donor's death and is subsequently paid by the donor's personal representative, the incidence of the gift tax should lie with the same persons who would have borne it if the donor had paid it during life.
 Therefore, the gift tax is not apportioned by the Act, but is treated the same as any other debt of the estate.
 Typically, the debts of the estate will be paid from the residuary devise.
 Similarly, if the donor did pay a gift tax during life, but an additional gift tax becomes due because of a determination of a deficiency, the additional gift tax payment will not be apportioned by the Act, but will be treated as a debt of the decedent's estate if paid by the estate.
+The gift tax was not repealed by the Economic Growth and Tax Relief Reconciliation Act of 2001.]